| |

 As you might imagine, Chianti is all about the wine tasting.
 Now, on the itinerary above, you’ve covered a few different famous red wines from Tuscany like Brunello and Rosso di Montepulciano, and Chianti is somewhere in between the two in terms of prestige and price.

-The best way to experience the wines of Chianti is on a wine tour.
-In terms of guided tours, you have two options.
 You can either choose a tour that goes deep on a single winery, usually including a cellar tour and detailed tasting (but you’ll have to make your way out to the winery), or a tour that takes you around to multiple wineries

 Since you have a car, we’d recommend the first option, which gives you a deeper, more intimate experience.
 We did this wine tour of a tiny organic winery in Chianti and absolutely loved it.